Manny281/100daysofswiftui/README.md

 Day 13 : Protocols and extensions & checkpoint 8
     Today I learned about Protocol, extensions, protocol extensions and the basics of how opaque return types work.
 No I have a basic understanding about how protocols and extensions work as well as when and why to use each one .
 The challenge for checkpoint 8 felt easy to complete and I was able to write the code for it fairly quickly.
 After completing each day I usually spend about an hour looking through Apple swift documentation to get a better understanding and even if I don’t remember I will know where I can go to look for specific syntax

+Day 14 : Optionals & Checkpoint 9
+	Today I learned about optionals .
+Then how to unwrap optionals using multiple ways such as guard and nil coalescing.
+I also learned how to chain multiple options together.
+There is an alternative to do, try and catch using optionals to handle errors from a function.

+	The challenge wasn’t too hard even though though I only seen to understand them very little.
+I will spend the rest of tonight looking through the Swift documentation to get a better understanding of some of the topics I was struggling with.
+I know I probably won’t remember everything but I just want to understand where to use it when I need it.

+Day 15 : Wwift Review